Section 448 of IPC – Punishment for House Trespass

 “Whoever enters into or upon property in the possession of another with intent to commit an offence or to intimidate, insult or annoy any person in possession of such property, or having lawfully entered into or upon such property, unlawfully remains there with intent thereby to intimidate, insult or annoy any such person, or with intent to commit an offence, is said to commit “criminal trespass”.

 The only difference between trespass and criminal trespass is Intention.
-A trespass with an intention to commit an offence is criminal trespass.
-The object of S-441 is to protect the possession of the property.
+A trespass with an intention to commit an offense is criminal trespass.
+The object of Section 441 is to protect the possession of the property.
 This section is concerned with possession, but not with ownership Sahebrao Kisan Jadhav Vs State of Maharashtra.
 It is not relevant if the person has entered the property lawfully or unlawfully.
-Lawfully entering a property and staying there unlawfully with an intention to commit an offence, is criminal trespass.
+Lawfully entering a property and staying there unlawfully with an intention to commit an offense, is criminal trespass.

-Further, S-447 lays down the punishment for Criminal trespass.
+Further, Section 447 lays down the punishment for Criminal trespass.
 Punishment for Criminal Trespass is imprisonment of up to 3 months or fine up to Rs.500 or both.

 Section 442- House trespass